Key Performance Indicators

 Give your report a name, a description (optional), save it, and you’re ready to access it whenever you build your next SEO report.

 Building a template for an agency SEO report will provide you with a starting point to show results from organic search.
-While you should not rely solely on the same template for every client, save time by creating a template with stats that you know you will need, and move forward to customize the report to communicate the most important information to each individual client.
+You should not rely solely on the same template for every client, but save time by creating a template with stats that you know you will need.
+Use this strategy moving forward to customize the report to communicate the most important information to each individual client.